-Architect: Page, Southerland, PageEst.
-Cost:\$10,500,000Contractor: Spartan Construction of Texas, Inc.Est Completion:June 2022Percent Complete: 1%1%State Completion:State Completion:

-The annex will be located on the main campus directly behind the current museum and includes space for three exhibit areas to feature the Yana and Marty Davis Map Collection, Tom Lea Regional Southwestern Art, and an Archaeology Gallery that will feature the Livermore Cache in collaboration with findings from the Center for Big Bend Studies.
+Architect: Page, Southerland, Page Est. Cost: \$10,500,000 Contractor: Spartan Construction of Texas, Inc. Est Completion: June 2022 that will feature the Livermore Cache in collaboration with findings from the Center for Big Bend Studies.
 Also included in the annex will be additional secure collection storage and facilities to expand the adult and children's educational programs.
 The project was presented for approval at the November 2020 Board Meeting.
 The contractor has mobilized and protective fencing is in place.
 The existing underground utility locations are being verified with electrical and chilled water line requiring relocation.